 Vigilant Diagnostics’ advanced technology greatly reduces time to diagnosis, as well as brings increased sensitivity, usually found only in laboratory tests, to point-of-care testing for a wide variety of infectious diseases.

-The company has raised $1.2 million in equity investment to date, plus $600,000 in research and development grants from U.S. federal and state governmental agencies.
-Additional grants are expected to be awarded before the end of 2020.
+The company has raised approximately $1.5 million in equity investment to date, plus $600,000 in non-dilutive research and development grants from U.S. federal and state governmental agencies.
+Additional grants are expected to be awarded in the near future.

 Ready to find out more?